 Our Public Policy Advocacy team provides pathways for EMO clients, community members and Oregonians of faith to bring about change in the U.S. Congress, at the Oregon State Capitol and in local government.

-Learn more about EMO's services in our "Love in Action" video (below).
+Learn more about EMO's services in our video "Love in Action" and the history of EMO in "Celebrating 50 Years: 1974-2024" (videos below).

 Mission